On P^1-stabilization in unstable motivic homotopy theory: Preliminaries on unstable and stable motivic homotopy theory

 \begin{entry}[Properties of $\mathrm{L}_{mot}$] The simplex category is sifted \cite[Lemma 5.5.8.4]{HTT}, and one deduces that $\mathrm{L}_{mot}$ preserves finite products \cite[C.6]{Hoyois}.
 Moreover, the functor $\mathrm{L}_{mot}$ is locally cartesian in the sense that for any diagram $\mathscr{X}_1 \to \mathscr{X}_0 \leftarrow \mathscr{X}_2 \in \mathrm{P}(\Sm_k)$ with $\mathscr X_1, \mathscr X_0 \in \Spc(k)$ the canonical map

 is an equivalence.
 In particular, it follows that colimits in $\ho{k}$ are universal (i.e., colimits are stable by pullback) \cite[Proposition 3.15]{HoyoisEquiv}.
-While the localization $\mathrm{L}_{mot}$ is known not to be left exact (i.e., $\ho{k}$ is not an $\infty$-topos), universality of colimits in $\ho{k}$ implies that $\ho{k}$ is a semi-topos in the sense of \cite[Definition 6.2.3.1]{HTT}. \end{entry}
+While the localization $\mathrm{L}_{mot}$ is known not to be left exact (i.e., $\ho{k}$ is not an $\infty$-topos), universality of colimits in $\ho{k}$ implies that $\ho{k}$ is a semi-topos in the sense of \cite[Definition 6.2.3.1]{HTT}.
+Additionally, if $\mathscr{X}$ is a pointed motivic local space, then the connected component of the base-point is again a motivic local space. \end{entry}

 \begin{entry}[Essentially smooth base change] We will call a morphism $f: X \to Y$ of schemes {\em essentially smooth} if it can be written as a cofiltered limit $\lim_{\alpha} X_{\alpha} \to Y$ of smooth, affine transition morphisms\NB{this is not quite the same as ``essentially smooth'' in Fabien's book...}.
 If $k$ is a perfect field and $L/k$ is a field extension then $f: \Spec L \to \Spec k$ is essentially smooth (see, e.g., \cite[Lemma A.2]{HoyoisAlgCob}).
 In that case, the functors $f^*: \mathrm{P}(\Sm_k) \to \mathrm{P}(\Sm_L)$ preserve $\aone$- and Nisnevich local objects \cite[Lemma A.4]{HoyoisAlgCob}.
 In this context, suppose we are given a finite diagram $d: I \to \Sm_L$ which is a cofiltered limit of finite diagrams $d_{\alpha}: I \to \Sm_{L_{\alpha}}$.
 In that case, the evident map